-- 1. Receive complete contract documents and provide a firm bid for completing the work (site improvements) in accordance with the requirements of the contract documents. - Understand bidding requirements such as: Davis-Bacon, contract compliance, Section 3 and Minority Business Enterprise and Women Business Enterprise (MBE/WBE), Equal Employment Opportunity (EEO), bonding, etc. Forms and requirements are available on the Post-Selection Materials for Owners and Developers webpage.
+- 1. Receive complete contract documents and provide a firm bid for completing the work (site improvements) in accordance with the requirements of the contract documents. - 2.
+Understand bidding requirements such as: Davis-Bacon, contract compliance, Section 3 and Black, Indigenous, and People of Color-owned Business Enterprise and Womenowned Business Enterprise (BIPOCBE/WBE), Equal Employment Opportunity (EEO), bonding, etc. Forms and requirements are available on the Post-Selection Materials for Owners and Developers webpage.
 Refer to Chapter 9 of the Rental Housing Design/Construction Standards available on the Building Standards webpage for federally funded projects bidding requirements. - 3.
 Complete and/or submit the following items to Minnesota Housing for review and approval: - a.
 Qualifications of Contractor (Minnesota Housing form), unless previously submitted and approved available on the Multifamily Development Team Qualification Forms webpage. - b.
 Schedule of Values form (AIA G702/703) - c.
-AIA 101-1997 Owner-contractor lump sum agreement (draft form) - d.
+AIA 101-1997 owner-contractor lump sum agreement (draft form) - d.
 Evidence that building permit(s) are ready to be issued upon payment - e.
 Other forms and requirements available at Post-Selection Materials for Owners and Developers webpage: - i.
-Contract Compliance Activity Report (Minnesota Housing form) - ii.
+Contract Compliance Activity Report (Minnesota Housing form)

+MINNESOTA HOUSING - APRIL 2021 CONTRACTOR'S GUIDE

+- ii.
 Contractor's evidence of insurance - iii.
 Contractor's Construction Commitment Letter (Minnesota Housing form) - iv.
 Contractor's evidence of bonding (draft copy using Minnesota Housing form of bonds) - 4.
-Review/execute any other submission that may be required by any other lender.

-MINNESOTA HOUSING - APRIL 2020 CONTRACTOR'S GUIDE

-- 5. Become familiar with the following Minnesota Housing required documents available on the Post-Selection Materials for Owners and Developers webpage, if applicable: - a.
+Review/execute any other submission that may be required by any other lender. - 5.
+Become familiar with the following Minnesota Housing required documents available on the Post-Selection Materials for Owners and Developers webpage, if applicable: - a.
 Assignment of Construction Contract - b.
 Supplement to General Conditions of the Agreement Between Owner and Contractor